This is an official version.

 (iii) the purpose of exercising a power under this section;

-(f) authorizing the CEO or his or her designate to alter, construct, demolish or remove trees, buildings or other structures where that action is, in the opinion of the CEO, necessary in order to reach the scene of the emergency or in an effort to combat or inhibit the progress of an emergency; and
+(f) authorizing the director or his or her delegate to alter, construct, demolish or remove trees, buildings or other structures where that action is, in the opinion of the director, necessary in order to reach the scene of the emergency or in an effort to combat or inhibit the progress of an emergency; and

 (g) order the evacuation of the area.

-(4) The CEO may delegate to the director those duties and responsibilities under paragraphs (3)( c), (d) (e), (f), and (g), and the director may take those actions he or she considers necessary for the carrying out of those duties.
+(4) Where the director is absent or unable to act, the minister may delegate to another person those duties and responsibilities under paragraphs (3)(b) to (f) and that person may take those actions he or she considers necessary for the carrying out of those duties and responsibilities.